 The model breaks risk down into three components.
 Inherent risk and control risk are characteristics of the entity – the auditor assesses them but can’t change them.
 Detection risk is the risk that the procedures performed by the auditor won’t catch a material misstatement that exists.
 The engagement team controls detection risk by choosing the right procedures and applying them properly.

 Here’s how it works in practice.
-If inherent risk is high for a particular account balance (say, revenue recognition for a company with complex contracts) and control risk is also high (weak controls over contract accounting), then much more testing is needed to bring detection risk down.
+Take a worked example.
+Inherent risk is high for a particular account balance – say, revenue recognition for a company with complex contracts.
+Control risk is also high because controls over contract accounting are weak.
+In that case, much more testing is needed to bring detection risk down.
 That means more work, more time on site, and a higher fee.
 If the same company had strong internal controls over contract accounting, control risk would be lower, and less substantive testing would be needed.

 Does ISA 315 apply to all audits?